pfabrici/airhop/README.md

 airflowVersion: "2.2.2"
 ```

-### Install Airflow !
+### Install Airflow and Hop !

-Finally, Airflow needs to be installed in the Kubernetes clusterr.
+Finally, Airflow with Apache Hop enabled worker needs to be installed in the Kubernetes cluster.
 This can be done with the following command :

 ```
 helm upgrade --install airflow apache-airflow/airflow -n airflow -f values.yaml --debug